 - Missed classroom time must be made up and arranged with the classroom instructor.
 Make-up sessions will not require an additional fee as they are fulfilled during regularly scheduled class times.
 Students must make up any absences within 90 days of the start of the session they are enrolled in.

 - If a Drive Lab is missed, a fee of $60 may be charged to make up the Drive Lab.

 The Parent/Student orientation session will be held on the first night of class.
 It is recommended both student and parents attend as parent, student and instructor expectations will be covered.

 Low/No Income Subsidy Program:

 There is a $75 State subsidy program for students that qualify for the Free and Reduced lunch program, SNAP or TANF programs.
-Show eligibility letter from the school district, from SNAP or from TANF.
+Applicants must notify the Driver Education Secretary when registering so eligibility can be verified.
 Home school students can qualify through the school district they are in.
 (This benefit applies only to students under 18 years of age and without a license.)

 Behavior in either the classroom or car is expected to be appropriately responsible and respectful of the subject matter and instructor.
 If at any point this does not occur, you may be removed from the program with no refund.